42mcmaster/classProjects/LegoAlgorithmContest/legoAlgorithm.md

 - Blank paper or index cards
 - Pencils or pens
 - Timer or stopwatch
-- Printed scoring rubrics (optional)
+- Printed scoring rubric (this handout)
-- This handout for the sub

 ## 🔁 Round Robin Table
 Use this table to track which team’s algorithm is used by which executor team.